 Is this a strong answer?
 Why or why not?

-I think Osaka is the best city in the world.
+I think Portland, Oregon is the best city in the world.
 The food is delicious, it’s not too big, it's not too expensive to rent or own a house, and there's lots of entertainment.
-That's why Osaka is the best city!
+That's why Portland is the best city!